Woman using one of the best travel credit cards to purchase her next travel adventure.

 Best credit cards for travel abroad

-There are a lot of options out there, and you can really run yourself in circles trying to understand which card is best for you.
+There are a lot of options out there.
+You can really run yourself in circles trying to understand which card is best for you.
 When I was researching for this piece, one of the first articles I came across was about how to choose the nine best credit cards for travel.
 Nine.

-Even as an experienced traveler who has somewhat gotten over her reluctance to make large purchases on a credit card, I cannot imagine juggling nine cards at once right out of the gate.
+Even as an experienced traveler who has somewhat gotten over her reluctance to make large purchases on a credit card, I cannot imagine juggling nine cards at once.

 Is there merit to developing a comprehensive understanding of how different travel credit cards can work together, and steadily expanding the cards you hold in your name?
 Of course.
-Am I probably excessively cautious, considering that it’s been five years and I still only have one credit card that I regularly use?
+Am I probably excessively cautious, considering that it’s been five years and I only recently added a second credit card to my repertoire?
 Probably.

 And yet, let’s focus on getting set up with a solid first travel rewards credit card before we shoot for the travel card flush.

-Below is a short, quickie list of cards that are worth looking into as a beginner wading into the travel credit card scene.
+Below is a short, quickie list of cards worth looking into as a beginner wading into the travel credit card scene.
 First up is my tried-and-tested favorite from Capital One.

 Capital One Venture Rewards